Backend workflows are server-side workflows. You can use them for the majority of your work, but there are some things that they are not suitable for.

-- Make sure that you respect the privacy rules of your Bubble application when creating a backend workflow.
+- Ensure you respect your Bubble application's privacy rules when creating a backend workflow.
 Check the "Ignore privacy rules when running the workflow" checkbox if you want the backend workflow to override the privacy rules.

-- Ensure that you give a 3-5 seconds time gap if you schedule multiple back-end workflows.
+- Ensure you give a 3-5 seconds time gap if you schedule multiple back-end workflows.

 How are backend workflows different from database triggers?